A broker’s guide to selling workers’ compensation to hotels

 Housekeeping departments drive most workers’ comp claims, largely due to preventable injuries like strains, sprains, and repetitive motion injuries.
 With the right safety strategies, these risks can be mitigated, making hotels a prime industry for brokers offering proactive, results-driven workers’ compensation solutions.

-In this article
+In this article, we'll explore:

-Why now?
-Hotels are under pressure from rising labor costs, inflation, and operational challenges, all squeezing their profit margins.
-To stand out, brokers must go beyond competitive pricing and offer specialized expertise and solutions that tackle their unique workers’ compensation challenges head on.
+Hotels are under increasing pressure from rising labor costs, inflation, and operational challenges, all squeezing their profit margins.
+To stand out, you need to demonstrate a deep understanding of the specific challenges hotels face and tailor your risk management solutions to their operations.

 Use industry data to build credibility

-- 39,291 total claim count with an average claim cost of $8,125.1 Claim cost jumps to $15,739 in California.2
+- Hotels had 39,291 total workers' comp claims with an average claim cost of $8,125.1 Claim cost jumps to $15,739 in California.2

-- $32,470 average indemnity claim costs in NCCI states1 and $35,217 in California.2
+- $32,470 was the average indemnity claim cost in NCCI states1 and $35,217 in California.2

 Top three losses by cause ($)1